Area-53-Robotics/53D-High-Stakes-Notebook/entries/event-observations/identify-sugar-rush-sig-observations.typ

   ],
   table.cell[
     - *Drivetrain*: They use 6 motors and 6 2.75” wheels with a 450 RPM drivetrain.
 They also use all omnis for better drifting.
-    - *Tracking wheels*: They have one tracking wheel on the bottom of their drivetrain.
+    - *Tracking Wheels*: They have one tracking wheel on the bottom of their drivetrain.
   ],
   table.cell[
     #figure(